AndrewL14/Movie-review-api/README.md

 `Upload a new Movie` PUT request

-Note: currently no authentication to what is put inside these fields as such duplication of the same can happen I recommend doing this one in postman since the request for the browser is well very long.
+Note: currently no authentication to what is put inside these fields as such duplication of the same can happen I recommend doing this one in Postman since the request for the browser is well very long.

 `localhost:8080/api/v1/movies/upload?title=Extraction 2